Frequently asked questions about Xoom

 How does Xoom transfer work?

-You can log in to Xoom through its website, mobile site, or the Xoom app.
+You can log in to Xoom through its website, mobile site, or log in by downloading the Xoom app on Google Play or Apple App Store.
 From there, you can send money to recipients, reload your phone, or pay bills.
 If you’re sending money to a person, you have the option to send it to their bank or one of the 14,000 participating locations for cash pickup.

 Xoom transfer costs